kehinde4885/ColorSchemeGenerator/README.md

 # ColorSchemeGenerator

-Using thr Color API to create a Usable Color Scheme Generator in browser
+Using the Color API to create a Usable Color Scheme Generator in browser

 DOM Manipulation
 Async JS